Peter+Jacob+Christ+square+head+shot.jpg

 Other times my paintings are a mashup of many different elements I’ve collected from these road trips.
 Signs, symbols, words, people, birds, clouds, textures and colors etc.

-I prep a piece with thumbnail sketches, bits and pieces of my photographs, and then multiple layers with variations in Photoshop.
-This usually leads to an under drawing on canvas where things continue to evolve, where I’m often rearranging these elements into the final puzzle of my painting.
+In general my approach is to prep a piece with thumbnail sketches, based on bits and pieces of my photographs, and then create multiple layers with variations in Photoshop.
+This leads to an under drawing on canvas - usually in charcoal - following this things continue to evolve, where I’m often rearranging, deleting or adding new elements into the final puzzle as my painting progresses.
+Always aware that I want my paintings to work at a distance, in the middle ground, and in close-up.

 Peter Jacob Christ attended Syracuse University (BFA), studied painting at the Sir John Cass School of Art in London, and traveled through Europe before moving to New York.
 He earned a master’s degree from New York University (MA).
 Teachers that inspired him include the figurative painter Jerome Witkin and the pop artist Idelle Weber.
 Peter lives and works in New Hartford, CT.

-Peter is represented by Alofft Gallery in Litchfield, CT and Define Gallery in Sarasota, FL.
+Peter is represented by Alofft Gallery in Litchfield, CT

 Someone said to me “Your paintings make me smile”… I love to draw and paint; it’s my greedy pleasure… That it translates to visual enjoyment for someone else is icing on the cake.